souravs72/claude-mcp-setup/SECURITY.md

 ### 4. What to Expect

-- We will acknowledge receipt of your report
+- I will acknowledge receipt of your report
-- We will investigate the vulnerability
+- I will investigate the vulnerability
-- We will provide regular updates on our progress
+- I will provide regular updates on progress
-- We will credit you in our security advisories (unless you prefer to remain anonymous)
+- I will credit you in security advisories (unless you prefer to remain anonymous)

 ## Security Best Practices

 ### For Users

 1. **Keep Dependencies Updated**

    ```bash
    pip install --upgrade -r requirements.txt
    ```

 2. **Use Environment Variables for Secrets**

    - Never commit API keys or tokens to version control
    - Use `config/mcp_settings.json.template` as a reference
    - Keep your actual `mcp_settings.json` in `.gitignore`

 3. **Restrict File System Access**

    - The file and bash servers have built-in security restrictions
    - Only allow access to necessary directories
    - Review allowed paths in your configuration